NUWCDIVNPT/stig-manager/docs/user-guide/user-guide.rst

 The "Export CKLs..." button in the Assets Panel Toolbar will open a pop-up interface with a checkbox selection tree.
 Selections can be made for any combination in the tree, from the individual STIG-Asset level, whole Asset level, or every Asset in the Collection.

 One multi-STIG .ckl file will be generated for every unique Asset selected.
 The package of .ckl files will be presented as a .zip file.
+Check the :term:`ckl` glossary entry for exact mappings of fields from STIG Manger to .ckl file.

 .. thumbnail:: /assets/images/checklist-archive-export-asset.png